swissup/swissup.github.io/m2/argento/customization/custom-fonts.md

 Custom fonts offer more versatility and creativity than standard web fonts and can help a website stand out from its competitors.
 Custom fonts can also be used to reinforce and enhance a website's branding and identity.
-While making Argento customizations often the custom font changes are needed too.
+Argento customization often requires font changes.

 ## Instructions

-To do this you need to follow these few simple steps:
+To do custumize fonts, you need to follow the following simple steps:

 1. Find your font at [Google Fonts](https://fonts.google.com/) i.e. [Quicksand](https://fonts.google.com/specimen/Quicksand).
 Choose all required parameters and copy the URL.